Szilard Engines as Quantum Thermodynamical Systems: Introduction

-Sparked by Maxwell's infamous thought experiment on the limitations of the Second Law of thermodynamics \cite{Maxw88a}, modern efforts to improve our understanding of thermodynamics at the nanoscale have clearly highlighted information as a thermodynamic resource \cite{Whee82a,Whee89a,Land91a}.
-Starting with Szilard's insights \cite{Szil29a}, then going through later work by Landauer \cite{Land87a}, Bennett \cite{Benn82}, and many others \cite{Leff02a}, the modern developments of stochastic \cite{Seif12a} and information thermodynamics \cite{Parr15a} allows us to understand Maxwell's demon as an \emph{information engine} \cite{Boyd14b,Boyd15a}---a physical system whose dynamical evolution simultaneously stores and processes information in the service of thermodynamic transformations.
+Sparked by Maxwell's thought experiment on the limitations of the Second Law \cite{Maxw88a}, modern efforts to improve our understanding of nanoscale processes have clearly highlighted information as a thermodynamic resource \cite{Whee82a,Whee89a,Land91a}.
+Starting with Szilard's insights \cite{Szil29a}, then going through later work by Landauer \cite{Land87a}, Bennett \cite{Benn82}, and many others \cite{Leff02a}, the modern developments of stochastic \cite{Seif12a} and information \cite{Parr15a} thermodynamics allow us to appreciate Maxwell's demon as an \emph{information engine} \cite{Boyd14b,Boyd15a}---a physical system whose dynamical evolution simultaneously stores and processes information in the service of a desired cycle of thermodynamic transformations.

-While originally formulated in the classical domain, the inherent microscopic character of these analyses, together with the dramatic improvements in our ability to manipulate systems at the nanoscale, forces us to re-examine these engines to account for quantum behavior.
-Indeed, descriptions of the quantum version of Szilard's engine have been widely discussed \cite{Mohammady17,Zurek18,Alicki19,Saga09,Li12a,Aydi20a,Kim11b, Cai12, Jeon16, Beng18a, Song19, Zhua14, Lu12, Kim12a, Beng18b,Dong11} and also experimentally realized \cite{Kosk14a,Cama16a,Cama16a, Wang18a, Pete20a,Vidr16, Cott17a, Nagi18a}.
+While originally formulated in the classical domain, the inherent microscopic character of these analyses, together with dramatic improvements in our ability to manipulate systems at the nanoscale, invites us to re-examine these engines to account for quantum behavior.
+In fact, quantum Maxwell demons and Szilard engines have been widely discussed \cite{Mohammady17,Zurek18,Alicki19,Saga09,Saga11a,Li12a,Aydi20a,Kim11b, Cai12, Jeon16, Beng18a, Song19, Zhua14, Lu12, Kim12a, Beng18b,Dong11} and experimentally realized \cite{Kosk14a,Cama16a,Cama16a, Wang18a, Pete20a,Vidr16, Cott17a, Nagi18a}.
+The following takes a complementary approach with respect to existing explorations, though, as it builds on the mechanistically-detailed version of Szilard's engine introduced in Refs. \cite{Boyd14b,Ray20a}.

-While a fully accurate description of engine operation requires accounting for the details of the underlying dynamics, the following focuses on two aspects of the quantum Szilard engine.
-First, we give a more accurate quantum treatment of the demon.
-Second, we improve on the description of the costs arising in the quantum engine's functionally-distinct stages of its thermodynamic cycle.
-This involves detailing their dependence on the physical parameters at play, both of system and of the demon.
+While a fully accurate description of engine operation requires accounting for the underlying dynamics, we focus on two crucial aspects of a quantum Szilard engine.
+First, recognizing the physical role of the information processing exerted by the control subsystem, we give a microscopically-detailed treatment of this so-called demon by giving it physical form.
+Second, we improve on the description of the costs arising in each of the distinct stages of the engine's thermodynamic cycle---measurement, thermal-energy extraction, and reset.
+This involves analyzing how each stage's operation depends on the physical parameters at play.